Before you go to sleep

 Generally speaking most people will stay 6-8 hours or overnight in hospital with your intravenous drip in to give you fluid and medications.
 Most patients generally have a pretty good stay in hospital and indeed generally have a good first 24 hours in terms of pain and discomfort, however if you have any discomfort please let the nursing staff know.
 The next morning most patients will be discharged home.
 If your operation is early in the day it will be possible for you to go home on the same day.
 When you go home we generally suggest asking the nursing staff to give you a disposable vomit bag for the car ride home.
 Whilst it doesn’t sound elegant, the motion of the car not infrequently can make you feel a bit nauseated.

 Once home at some stage during the first day you will start to get some discomfort in your throat.
 This will generally get worse for 4 -5 days and then settle over the next week.
-During this time you will most likely need regular pain killers and it is not unusual to require them for up to a week or more after the operation.
+During this time you will most likely need regular pain medication and it is not unusual to require them for up to a week or more after the operation.
 During this first week it is very important to remain well hydrated and to eat regularly, as drinking and eating help to keep the back of your throat clean and help it to heal.

 It is important to eat and drink regularly after your surgery.
 There are no absolute restrictions on your diet, however very acidic foods such as oranges, pineapples, tomatoes and other citrus fruits tend to irritate the throat and the milky dairy type products tend to soothe the throat.
-Some common favourites include custard, jelly, ice cream, Paddlepops, mashed potato, Weetbix, macaroni and cheese and spaghetti .
+Some common favourites include smoothies, custard, jelly, ice cream, Paddlepops, mashed potato, Weetbix, macaroni and cheese and other pasta.
 If you don’t feel like eating much that is not unusual, a breakfast drink like Up and Go will give you reasonable calories and fluid replacement as a supplement.
 A normal diet and plenty of water will help you heal as quickly as possible.